 What Are Ultra-Processed Foods (UPF)?

-UPF contribute approximately 67% of total energy intake for U.S. youth aged 2 to 19 and about 57% for U.S.¹⁻³
+UPF contribute approximately 67% of total energy intake for U.S. youth aged 2 to 19 and about 57% for adults in the U.S.¹⁻³

 Learn More with our UPF Guides